-• Complete two additional Art History courses:
+Complete three additional Art History courses (ARH or CHM 215):

-Title Credits
+ltem# Title Credits

 ARH Elective 3

 ARH Elective 3

-ARH Elective
+ARH Elective 3

 - Minors may be declared any time before the completion of the drop/add period in the first term of the senior year or before completion of 87 credit hours, whichever comes later. - Successful completion of at least one course in the minor is a prerequisite to such declaration. - Only two of the required minor courses may also count toward major or another minor's requirements. - A minimum of one-half the required credits for the minor must be completed at Sage. - GPA in Minor required (minimum): 2.200 or higher